svkumarpal/ocp4-metal-install/README.md

 ## Configure Environmental Services

-1. Install CentOS8 on the ocp-svc host
+1. Install CentOS8 on the ocp-svc (Basin) host

    - Remove the home dir partition and assign all free storage to '/'
    - Optionally you can install the 'Guest Tools' package to have monitoring and reporting in the VMware ESXi dashboard